michelfrjf614/InstallHassio/README.md

       - In the next page, click on button "Launch": (https://youtu.be/jFAipm0NsVA?t=178)
          - select "Create a new pair";
          - and informe on "key pair name" the information "labdassh";
-         - and click on the button "Download key pair";
+         - and click on the button "Download key pair" and save with the name "lambdassh.pem";
          - check the checkbox;
          - click on button "Launch Instance":
          - after that, click on button "View Instance";